A Nevada Corporation

 HOW LONG HAVE YOU BEEN INSTALLING ABOVE GROUND POOLS?

-Blue World Pools began installing above ground pools in the spring of 1982 and has installed more than 30,000 pools.
+Blue World Pools began installing above ground pools in the fall of 2001 and has installed thousands of pools.

 HOW MANY PEOPLE DOES IT TAKE TO INSTALL AN ABOVE GROUND POOL?

 Here at Blue World Pools Inc. we use only professional installers and most are 2 or 3 person crews.

 WHAT CAN I DO TO KEEP GRASS FROM GROWING THROUGH MY VINYL LINER?

 Blue World Pools professional installers treat the ground with a chemical to prevent grass from growing through, or under, the liner.
 You need to keep the area around the pool free of vegetation to assure nothing grows from outside the pool.
 You can also prevent this with proper landscaping around the outside of the pool.

 Yes, there are several different options available for heating vinyl lined pools.
 The least expensive would be the solar cover.
 You can expect to swim an extra month at the beginning and end of the season.
 They will raise the water temperature by about 10 degrees.
 A solar cover is a must for using any other type of heater because they help heat the pool by day and prevent heat loss by night.
 The next options are solar panels.
 Your filter pumps water through the panels and back into the pool.
 The bigger the pool the more panels you will need.
 The panels can be mounted on the ground or on a roof.
 The most expensive way to go is the electric or natural gas heaters.
 They get plumbed right into the filter system and can heat the water to any temp you desire.

 DOES MY POOL HAVE TO SIT ON LEVEL GROUND?